 A FASCINATING FLOTILLA CRUISE IN MALLORCA, SPAIN

 COLGATE SAILING ADVENTURES FLOTILLA CRUISE ALONG MALLORCA’S COAST IN THE BALEARIC SEA — SOLD OUT!

 This lively Colgate Sailing Adventures Flotilla Cruise in Spain is perfect for sailors who love exhilarating days under sail.
 It starts in Palma, Mallorca, known for impressive gothic cathedrals, cliffside calas (inlets), and sandy anchorages.
 A walk through Palma’s narrow, cobbled streets takes you to numerous tapas bars, restaurants, cafes and tiny shops run by artisans.
 On this summer flotilla adventure you get to experience blue water sailing and short sails between hidden calas.
 You visit popular beach destinations, old fishing villages and beautiful protected island parks with spectacular underwater scenery.

-In addition to great sailing, this area of Spain is known for its delectable menus, beautiful beaches and excellent nightlife.
+In addition to great sailing in Mallorca, this area of Spain is known for its delectable menus, beautiful beaches and excellent nightlife.
 You get to experience it all on our flotilla fleet of four 4-cabin Sunsail 47’ monohulls in a region that averages 300 days of sunshine each year.
 The sea breeze around the coast of Mallorca is generally around 7 knots out of the SSE.
 Temperatures in July are 88°F max, minimum 64°F.

 CRUISING IN A REGION ONCE KNOWN AS “GYMNESIA”